kvikee

 Do AAA Games Fit in Subscription Models?

 This isn't just a course correction.
 It is an admission of an error in calculations regarding growth rates.
 Microsoft spent years getting us used to low prices, building loyalty almost for free.
-That phase is ending.
-Now, the company is entering an optimization phase, which may prove painful for many long-time users but is necessary for the service to survive in the long term.
+Now, the company is entering an optimization phase, which involves tighter control over how many third-party titles enter the service.
+For the player, this means Game Pass will become a more curated service rather than an "everything store."

 FAQ